nabla-studio/cw1155/README.md

 and utility.
 Its core objective is to facilitate the management of a variety of token types, including fungible, non-fungible, and semi-fungible tokens, through a singular contract instance.

+This branch contains a lightweight implementation of the smart contract, which consists of a reduction in the size of the contract, a reduction in the number of operations to be performed and, consequently, a reduction in the cost of gas.
+Of course, this reduction comes at a price: the lack of some advanced query functionality.

 ### Features:
 - **Token Identifier**: Employs integers for seamless token identification,